This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 - Ensure workers follow the agreed methods of work and the manufacturer’s instructions.

-- Ensure the shroud is as close as possible to the work surface.
+- Ensure the shroud is adjusted to be as close as possible to the work surface.

 - Ensure that accessories like the blade, grinding/sanding discs or polishing pads are not worn out.